 Marie-Sophie Lappe

-Marie-Sophie is a Research Analyst at Bruegel.
+Marie-Sophie was a Research Analyst at Bruegel.
 She specialises in macroeconomic and capital market policy.

 Her research examines the role of pension funds in the economy, focusing on their role in unlocking household savings.
 She has also contributed to research on the European Union budget.
 More generally, she is interested in the interplay between financial markets and the macroeconomy.